kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. The suprascapular nerve is a branch of the lower trunk - F

 #### Answer: B. The posterior cord continues as the axillary nerve - TRUE
-- Medial cord continues as ulnar nerve
+- Medial Cord continues as Ulnar nerve
-- Lateral cord continues as musculocutaneous nerve
+- Lateral Cord continues as Musculocutaneous Nerve
-- Posterior cord continues as radial nerve + axillary nerve
+- **Posterior Cord** continues as Radial Nerve + Axillary Nerve
 - Nerve to subclavius is a branch of C6 root
 - Suprascapular nerve is a branch from upper trunk

-### 5
+### Q5
 Structure NOT at risk of being damaged during carotid endarterectomy include the:

 	A. Hypoglossal nerve (CN XII)